IlzeKruger/Angular-6-Demo-App/README.md

 I thought this might be the idea behind xx.000.

 I used Material and rxjs.
 I do understand the limitation and issue around the size of the packages.
 Within Absa we only made use of
 Bootstrap and flexLayout for that specific reason.
+But I wanted to get some exposure to Material Design.